DineshSekaran/Python/Chapter2_Python.md

-# Varibables
+# Variables
 In Python, variables need NOT be declared or defined in advance, as is the case in many other programming languages.
 In fact, Python has no command for declaring a variable.
 To create a variable, we assign a value to it and start using it.

+A variable is created the moment we assign the first value to it.

+# Creating a variable
+price = 226      # Intializing the variable

+print(price)

+price=230          # Assigning New Value to variable

+print(price)